How does COVID-19 continue to affect Foundation Music School?

-Undaunted and unstoppable, Foundation Music School continues to provide the highest quality music education and music therapy in northern Colorado, in spite of COVID-19 restrictions which have drastically reduced our revenue in 2020.
+Undaunted and unstoppable, Foundation Music School continues to provide the highest quality music education and music therapy in northern Colorado, in spite of COVID-19 restrictions which drastically reduced our revenue in 2020, again in 2021, and now into 2022.

 During the initial quarantine, we rapidly transformed our brick-and-mortar school into a fully online program.
 After that we provided live stream options through summer and into fall in order to keep our doors open and continue to offer our students, families and clients the high-quality services they have come to know and expect from FMS.